Alvin Hirsch Rosenfeld

 Alvin Hirsch Rosenfeld (born 1938) is an American professor and scholar who has written about the Holocaust, and the new antisemitism.
 He holds the Irving M. Glazer Chair in Jewish Studies at Indiana University, and is the Director of the Institute for the Study of Contemporary Antisemitism.

-Rosenfeld earned his PhD from Brown University in 1967.
+Rosenfeld was born in Philadelphia and has earned his PhD from Brown University in 1967.